 Guests were refunded 100% of their voyage fare, and also got a 100% voucher for a future voyage.
 The crew of the Star Pride joined the Star Breeze on Wednesday, December 23rd.

-For other Star Pride ship accidents see at CruiseMinus.com (this Windstar ship was operated as Seabourn Pride between 1988-2014).
+Windstar's Star Pride ship was operated as Seabourn Pride between 1988-2014.